KshitijBhat/kshitijbhat.github.io/content/authors/admin/_index.md

 I'm a second-year MS student in Robotic Systems Development at the Robotics Institute, Carnegie Mellon University.

-{style="color: #1565C0;"}
-I am actively seeking full-time opportunities in Robotics and Artificial Intelligence, with availability starting May 2026.
+I am actively seeking full-time opportunities in CV/ML and Robotics, with availability starting May 2026. <span style="color: blue">I am actively seeking full-time opportunities in CV/ML and Robotics, with availability starting May 2026.</span>
-{style="text-align: justify;"}

 I can be reached at kmadhavb@cs.cmu.edu